mParticle/docs/src/pages/integrations/braze/event/index.md

 ---

 <aside className='warning'>
-<b>10/15/2022 - 2/15/2023 - Temporary Notice!<br></b>
-Customers who use mParticle and Braze on their websites may require some code changes due to an update we are making to the mParticle Braze web kit.
-The web kit, which previously used v3.5.0 of the Braze web SDK, will use Braze SDK 4.2.1 starting on 2/15/2023 on our CDN.

-<b>The Braze web SDK has several breaking changes and if you load mParticle via snippet/CDN, you should <a href="#update-to-braze-sdk-version-4-from-version-3---10152022---2152023">follow these instructions to ensure your code continues to work when our changes go live to the CDN on 2/15/2023</a>.
+<b>2/14/2023 Notice!
+Opt in for Breaking Changes to mParticle Web Braze Kit coming soon!<br></b>

+mParticle's Braze Kit currently uses Braze's V3 web SDK, and Braze has made significant changes to their newest V4 web SDK.
+Previously, mParticle planned to release an update on 2/15/2023 for all of our CDN users which upgraded to the Brave V4 web SDK.
+Now, rather than migrate all CDN users to V4 at the same time, you must opt in to get the latest update.
+This will allow you to decide when you want to upgrade to V4 and make the appropriate code changes.
+Opting in to V4 will be done via a connection setting in the mParticle UI that will be available shortly.

+For now, no code changes are needed, but if you implemented the code examples outlined in our docs and earlier communications, you can continue to use the V3 code until you opt in to V4 manually.
+More details on that are coming soon.

+<b>For more details, <a href="#opt-in-to-braze-sdk-version-4-from-version-3">follow these instructions</a>.
 If you self-host mParticle and the Braze Web Kit via npm, you can update sooner.
 Follow the instructions below whether you self-host or load mParticle via snippet/CDN.</b>.<br/>

 If you are using version 2 of the @mparticle/web-appboy-kit, you will need to <a href="#transition-from-mparticleweb-appboy-kit-to-mparticleweb-braze-kit">transition to @mparticle/web-braze-kit per the instructions here</a> before following the above instructions as well.
 </aside>